Why do we need a Flight Emissions Label?

 The Label will provide standardised information on the carbon footprint of flights in the EU.

-The Label information will be publically available in a machine-readable format.
-Stay informed via the data integrators newsletter.
+The Label information will be publicly available in a machine-readable format.